eclipse-openj9/openj9-docs/docs/dump_javadump.md

 The next step in diagnosing the problem is to open the system dump that gets generated automatically when an `OutOfMemoryError` occurs.
 Open the dump with the [Eclipse Memory Analyzer&trade; tool (MAT)](https://www.eclipse.org/mat/) and search for the `StringBuffer` object, which should provide further clues about what went wrong.
 A common example is seeing the same `String` duplicated over and over again, which might indicate that code is stuck in a loop.

-  :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** If you want to use MAT to analyze your system dump, you must install the Diagnostic Tool Framework for Java (DTFJ) plug-in in the Eclipse IDE.
+  :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** If you want to use MAT to analyze your system dump, you must install the Diagnostic Tool Framework for Java (DTFJ) plug-in in the Eclipse IDE.
 Select the following menu items:

 ```
 Help > Install New Software > Work with "IBM Diagnostic Tool Framework for Java" >